 Young Sherlock Holmes has Holmes and Watson successfully save Holmes' love interest Elisabeth before Big Bad Rathe sacrifices her in a ritual killing.
 Then moments later she winds up getting fatally shot taking a bullet for Holmes as he confronts the villain.

-This technically happens in Star Trek II: The Reliant, which Khan had hijacked, is dead in space and unable to do any more harm to Kirk or the Enterprise, and Khan himself lies dying on the bridge, with all of his fellow Augments dead around him.
+This technically happens in Star Trek II: The Wrath of Khan: The Reliant, which Khan had hijacked, is dead in space and unable to do any more harm to Kirk or the Enterprise, and Khan himself lies dying on the bridge, with all of his fellow Augments dead around him.
 But then he activates the Genesis Device, and the Enterprise just doesn't have enough juice to get out from the device's detonation radius.
 Khan dies believing that this trope is going to happen to Kirk.

 In the third book of the Tennis Shoe Adventure Series, Harry saves Lamachi from being killed by one of Jacob's warriors. however Lamachi was still badly hurt, and dies of infection only hours later.